cwrichardson/flurdymail/README.md

 I install Roundcube from the github source rather than the distribution because the distributed version is ancient.

+#### Extend - SPF Verification

+The package system for Amazon Linux uses slightly different packages.
+I install python3, and then use pip to install pypolicyd-spf, pyspf, and py3dns.
+The configuration is in /etc/python-policyd-spf.

 ## Parameters

 Almost all configuration that is described in the Flurdy documentation